Qumulo/docs/supermicro.md

 ## Step 1: Racking Your Nodes
 **Tip:** You can use the following instructions to add new nodes after your initial cluster deployment.

-This section describes how to use the outside and inside rails of your Supermicro node and how to rack your nodes in your data center.
+This section describes how to use the outside and inside rails of your Supermicro All-NVMe node and how to rack your nodes in your data center.

 ### To Attach the Outer and Inner Rails
-**Note:** Because the left and right rails of your Supermicro nodes are identical, the words **FRONT** and **BACK** might appear upside down.
+**Note:** Because the left and right rails of your nodes are identical, the words **FRONT** and **BACK** might appear upside down.

 * Each *outer rail* comes as two connected pieces and attaches to your server rack.
 * Each *inner rail* comes as two separate pieces and attaches to the node chassis.